 The high grain growth parameter is likely a result of the rapid precipitation of the β-phase during the early stages of heat treatment.

 The activation energy for grain growth was determined to be 31.1 ± 13.4 kJ/mol.
-This value is significantly lower than in microcrystalline pure cast Mg (91 kJ/mol) or microcrystalline AZ91 (115 kJ/mol) and attributed to XXXXX The low activation energy is suggested to be a result of the strong surface diffusion in thin film systemsXXXXXX.
+This value is significantly lower than in microcrystalline pure cast Mg (91 kJ/mol) or microcrystalline AZ91 (115 kJ/mol) and attributed to the strong surface diffusion in thin film systems.

 Heating magnetron-sputtered thin films inside the TEM and subsequent grain size analysis is a suitable technique to study early-stage grain size evolution kinetics in Mg-alloys starting out at a non-equilibrium solid solution.